 What are the areas of your diet in which you can improve?
 Which foods with added sugars can you reduce or eliminate first?

-Once you know which sources of hidden sugars you’re going to reduce/eliminate, go grocery shopping.
-Choose to purchase naturally sweet foods such as fresh fruits, and try to find low-sugar or no-sugar alternatives to your favorite items.
+Once you know which sources of hidden sugars you’re going to reduce/eliminate, go grocery shopping!
+Purchase naturally sweet foods such as fresh or dried fruits, and try to find low-sugar or no-sugar alternatives to your favorite items.

 Another easy way to limit the amount of hidden sugars in your diet is to make your own food at home.
 Although some recipes may still call for some added sugar, it’s likely that you’ll end up using far less than a food company.